Being a mini hero

 I followed the dog, intending to “rescue” him and track down the owner.
 I made a quick right and headed up France ave.
 I soon found I wasn’t alone.
 A man on a bicycle, a woman jogger, and another car were all in pursuit.
 The dog would have none of it, and four blocks later I bowed out.

 Why did the dog attract so much attention?
-Is it because his pursuers wanted to help him, or help themselves?

 Next